Redirecting...

 Data extraction and full chemical formulation will be populated into a single centralized and standardized safety data sheet library.

-Disseminate safety data to all DOD enterprise systems: Acquisition, procurement, logistics, inventory, disposal, and remediation.
+Disseminate safety data to all DOW enterprise systems: Acquisition, procurement, logistics, inventory, disposal, and remediation.

-System integration will disseminate standardized safety data throughout the DOD, removing redundancies currently realized in acquisition,
+System integration will disseminate standardized safety data throughout the DOW, removing redundancies currently realized in acquisition,

 procurement, logistics, inventory, and EH&S systems.